 Veeam Backup & Replication applies short-term retention policy to the transformed chains without delays — Veeam Backup & Replication just deletes a VRB backup file.
 However, the transformation process takes more time than creating a periodic synthetic full backup.
 The transformation process produces heavy load on the backup repository.
 Make sure you properly plan the use of backup repository resources when you schedule backup jobs.

 Veeam Backup & Replication transforms only the active backup chain.
 All backup files that precede the active backup chain stay intact.

 How Backup Chain Transformation Works

 For example, you have configured a backup job to perform daily forward incremental backups and scheduled synthetic full backups on Thursday.
 Additionally, you have selected to transform the incremental backup chain into the reverse incremental backup chain.
 The backup job starts on Sunday.
 In this case, Veeam Backup & Replication performs backup in the following way:

-- On Sunday, Veeam Backup & Replication will create a full backup file.
+- On Sunday, Veeam Backup & Replication creates a full backup file.

-- Monday through Wednesday Veeam Backup & Replication will create incremental backup files and add them to the backup chain.
+- Monday through Wednesday, Veeam Backup & Replication creates increments and adds them to the backup chain.

-- On Thursday, Veeam Backup & Replication will first create a synthetic full backup in a regular way.
+- On Thursday, Veeam Backup & Replication creates a new increment and then transforms the backup chain in the following way:

-- When you run the backup job next time, Veeam Backup & Replication will add a new incremental backup file to the backup chain.
+- When you run the backup job next time, Veeam Backup & Replication adds a new increment to the backup chain.
 The synthetic full backup will be used as a starting point.